LASER DENTISTRY IN CHICAGO

 Patients with cavities

-Lasers also successfully kill oral bacteria around the surgical site.
+Laser dentistry also successfully kills oral bacteria around the surgical site.
 This is important, because if bacteria is still trapped under the new filling, another cavity will start to form.
-With laser, the surface is completely disinfected and ensures that the filling is good quality and long lasting.
+With laser, the surface is completely disinfected and ensures that the filling is good quality and long-lasting.

 Patients who are considering dental implants

-When a patient who had implant installed returns for a crown, an implant need to be uncovered from the gingival tissue.
-Cutting through gingival tissue with a laser provides an efficient and patient-friendly method to perform second-stage implant surgery, safely allowing a faster rehabilitation.You can read more about "why choose laser dentist for implant surgery?" here.
+When a patient who had an implant installed returns for a crown, an implant needs to be uncovered from the gingival tissue.
+Cutting through gingival tissue with a laser dentistry provides an efficient and patient-friendly method to perform second-stage implant surgery, safely allowing a faster rehabilitation thanks to Laser dentistry

 How are laser procedures performed?